brunoreis/one-stack/README.md

 ### Database setup

-Now we need to run the migrations to build our tables, and the seeds to add test data to our database.
+Now we need to initialize our database and run migrations and seeds to add data to it.
 To do this, run:

-`cd dev`
+`docker-compose exec server bash`

-`npm run db:setup`
+`npm run db-init`

 * if you get a connection error, review the .env section above.
 * You can check the database using pgAdmin.
 Check the previous session.

+You can also initialize the test environment database by running (from inside the server container)

+`npm run db-init-test`

 ## Heroku Deploy
 We will deploy our client and server separately, each into its own heroku app, and set environment variables to make them visible to each other.